 Net Pension and OPEB Liabilities: The accumulated amount of the Corporation's net pension liability as calculated by the NYCOA, amounted to \$12.2 million as of October 31, 2022, a net increase of \$8.4 million from 2021.
-The increase in the liability was a result of a decrease in the pension plan net assets related to the fair market valuation on the plan investments, as reported by NYCERS.
+The increase in the liability was a result of a decrease in the pension plan net assets related to the fair market valuation on the plan investments, as reported by New York City Employees' Retirement System ("NYCERS").
 This resulted in an increase in the Corporation's annual net pension expense to \$2.0 million, up from \$0.2 million a year ago.
 The Corporation recorded a net OPEB liability of \$5.3 million as of October 31, 2022, a decrease of \$4.0 million from \$9.2 million in 2021.
-The net decrease was primarily due to the additional funding of \$5.0 million into OPEB trust, offset by the OPEB expense of \$1.0 million for FY 2022.
+The net decrease was primarily due to the additional funding of \$5.0 million into the OPEB trust, offset by the OPEB expense of \$1.0 million for FY 2022.